vizality/website/FAQ.md

 ## Server

 ### Q5.
 How do I report another member for inappropriate behavior?
-Use the report command in the form of `!report <@user> <reason>`.
+Use the report command in the form of `;report <@user> <reason>`.
 If you want to include a screenshot, that's even more helpful.
 Just attach it to the command message.